Chevrolet: Thailand

 The American-built Chevrolet Colorado pickup is also manufactured in Rayong, Thailand.
 Starting in 2003, the Holden Commodore was badged as the Chevrolet Lumina in Thailand for the VY and VZ model series.
 Exports lasted until 2005.

 General Motors is currently exploring cost-cutting options as part of its restructuring plan.
-One of these options involves expanding the Rayong, Thailand plant to add additional capacity to export Colorados to the U.S. This would allow the Shreveport, Louisiana plant to be closed (where the Colorado is also produced).
+One of these options involves expanding the Rayong, Thailand plant to add additional capacity to export Colorados to the US.
+This would allow the Shreveport, Louisiana plant to be closed (where the Colorado is also produced).
 This scenario is plausible only if a free-trade agreement is signed between the U.S. and Thailand, as the American tariff on imported pickup trucks from non-FTA countries is currently 25%.
 The United Auto Workers is the most vocal opponent to a change in the tariff structure.

 In addition to the Colorado pickup trucks, General Motors began assembling Chevrolet Captiva sport utility vehicle in its Rayong plant during June 2007.
 The Thai-assembled Captiva is based on THETA platform under the program code C100.
 Also produced at the General Motors' Rayong plant are the Chevrolet Aveo (launched in September 2009 under the platform T100) and Chevrolet Cruze (launched in November 2010 under the platform GLOBAL DELTA).

 Chevrolet stopped selling its vehicles throughout Thailand in 2020, and sold the Rayong plant to Great Wall.
 Aftermarket sales, repairs and warranties will be honored for its Thai customers through authorized shops.

 Uzbekistan

 UzAuto Motors (formerly GM Uzbekistan and Uz-DaewooAuto) is an automotive manufacturer owned by the Government of Uzbekistan.
 It is based in Asaka, Uzbekistan.
 It manufactures vehicles under the marques Chevrolet and Ravon, for domestic sales and export.
-GM Uzbekistan was partly owned (25%) by General Motors and, in 2019, it was acquired by Government of Uzbekistan and renamed UzAuto Motors.
+GM Uzbekistan was partly owned (25%) by General Motors and, in 2019, it was acquired by the Government of Uzbekistan and renamed UzAuto Motors.

 General Motors Uzbekistan, or GM Uzbekistan, became the new name of Uz-Daewoo Auto in March 2008 as part of a new joint venture owned by Uzavtosanoat JSC (75%) and General Motors Corporation (25%) with a factory in Asaka producing a variety of Chevrolet models.
 In the 2010s, the Damas (N150), Matiz (M150), Nexia (N150), Spark (M300), Epica, Malibu, and Captiva were assembled at the plant.